azuresysadmin/Terragrunt_template/README.md

 ## 5. Conclusion
 Terragrunt might take some time to configure initially, especially if you want to define the .hcl configurations on a very deep level.
 I found it quite easy to use after I had a few hours of proper trial and error.
 I, for one, will most likely depend upon Terragrunt for my next project, whether if it's a personal or billed project. <br>It makes IaC more secure against human error and the whole concept of *DRY* really shines through as you start to get the hang of it.
 But yeah, that's it and that's all.
-You should be able to understand the basics of Terragrunt.
-Fire away.
+You should be able to understand the basics of Terragrunt. <br>All the documentation can be found here. https://terragrunt.gruntwork.io/docs/

 <!-- ![alt text](https://i.imgur.com/l0msF1l.gif) -->